BenValcour/newclassroom-takehome-project-pytest/README.md

 tests - test case code
 tests\testdata - test data files
 tests\utils - class(es) used by the test harness, and some helper tools for creating test data.

+### Classes of interest

+#### CensusToyService

+Provides an abstraction of the Census Toy Service implementation to hide API changes from the test.
+The class does also provide the ability to specify 'raw'  HTTP POST request body content.
+The later can be used for error testing.
+Such as sending invalid JSON content.

+#### CensusToyResultsBuilder

+Provides the expectations, which are calculated  at run time.
+Expectations are based on the content of the test data file, and the value of the optional **top** parameter.

+## To add more tests

+Most of the tests are data driven, thus adding new tests consists of creating a data set.
+In the utils folder there are the scripts: **get_testdata.py** and **get_expectations.py**.
+- **get_testdata.py** can be used to create test data files that contain a json object that can be used to query the Census Toy Service.
+- **get_expectations.py** takes an argument of a valid test data file and reports the expectations based on the data in the file.